-The Seminar Program for History Majors at NJIT and at Rutgers-Newark
+The Seminar Research Program for History Majors at NJIT and at Rutgers-Newark

-The Seminar Program for History Majors is required for the Bachelor of Arts degree in History both at Rutgers-Newark, where the course designations are 510:489 Seminar-Readings and 510:490 Seminar-Research and at NJIT, under the course designations HIST 489 Seminar-Readings and HIST 490 Seminar-Research.
-Students from either school may take the sequence on either campus.
-Students usually take the seminar sequence as seniors, but may do so as soon as they have met the prerequisites.
-Juniors must enroll if they anticipate a December graduation or if they are preparing for teacher certification and will spend one semester of their senior year in student teaching.
+The Seminar Program for History Majors is required for the Bachelor of Arts degree in History both at Rutgers-Newark, where the course designations are R510:490 Seminar-Research, and at NJIT under the course designation HIST 490 Seminar-Research.
+Students from either school may take the seminar on either campus.
+Students usually take the seminar as seniors, but may do so as soon as they have met the prerequisites.
+Juniors must enroll if they are preparing for teacher certification and will spend part of their senior year in student teaching.

 Frequently Asked Questions:

 Must I take R510:490 or HIST 490 to graduate?